-In this blog post I'll cover the colors that represent wellness and what to think before you choose brand colours.
+In this blog post I'll cover the colors that represent wellness and what to think before you choose brand colors.

 Ready to finally pick a fresh color palette that feels like your brand?
 Let's dive in!

 ↘️ Before we do so...
-If you'd like to learn a more intentional approach to building your color palette by using feelings and psychology, snag my guide at the Color Masterclass.
+If you'd like to learn a more intentional approach to building your color palette by using feelings and colors psychology, check out the training Get Your Brand Together.

 Here's a fact: Most top businesses across various sectors have a certain color by which their customers can instantly recognize their brands.
 Red, blue, yellow - your brain is probably connecting these with brands without you even being fully aware of it.